symmetryinvestments/concurrency/README.md

 - `forwardOn`.
 Run the completion of a Sender on a specific Scheduler.

+- `toSingleton`.
+Only allows one instantiation of the underlying Sender, regardless of how many Receivers are connected.
+In contrast with `toShared` this starts the underlying Sender each time the receiver count goes from 0 to 1, whereas `toShared` keeps the last termination cached.

 ## Streams

 A Stream has a `.collect` function that accepts a `shared` callable and returns a Sender.
 Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.